About Cars, Consciousness and CO2

 The soul-killing disease has affected pedestrians and drivers equally.
 Inside their cars, humans have become hostages since childhood, learning the lesson of the industrial revolution: it’s not about the journey, but the destination.
 Unable to pay attention to time, buildings, and trees on the way, they use their cars to desperately try and catch up to the goals that the system has set out for them: it is a series of ever-shifting goal posts that they need to reach.
 They don’t realise that the goal posts keep shifting further and further out of reach, because they are too preoccupied and panicked trying to reach them.
 So they buy a faster car, a bigger house, get a new job for which they have to sacrifice more of their soul.
 The humans may think that they are in charge, that they are the ones driving the car.
 But the reality is that the car is driving them.

 I try to stay away from cars as much as I can, but it is difficult.
 I can feel my own soul eroded each time a fast car zooms past me.
 It’s like a feeling of being left behind, of feeling empty and dehumanised, as the steel beast disappears into the distance.
 The car is the steel exoskeleton that stops us from interacting with other humans as humans: fully vulnerable, fully human.
-Instead, we speed through: leaving behind people, relationships, and most of all, ourselves.
+Instead, we speed through: leaving behind people, relationships, and even ourselves.
 In our speed frenzy to reach new heights, new goals, we took off in a hurry, leaving behind the one piece of luggage that was most important: our humanity.

 Yet even the car itself is nothing without the souls powering it.
 Every time we burn fossil fuel we are burning the unearthed corpses of billions of plants that died millions of years ago.
-Plants that Earth had already put to rest a long time ago.
+Plants which Earth had already put to rest a long time ago.
 CO2 is the curse for our sacrilege.
-The toxic by-product of our greed.
+The toxic by-product of greed.

 6 thoughts on “About Cars, Consciousness and CO2